 We are all responsible for our actions and ourselves.
 So, coming up with your intentions for your life not only helps you be more focused but will also send a message to everyone in your life.
 What you’re about, and how to treat you?

 How to set intentions

 Do you feel stuck where you are?
 Do you have trouble meeting your goals?
 Perhaps it’s time to sit down and evaluate your intentions for your life.

-There are a couple of ways you can go about this.
+There are a couple of ways you can go about how to set intentions.
 You can journal or meditate.

 I like to do a combination of both.
-I find it’s helpful for me to write down my thoughts but I need to calm my mind to hear my inner thoughts and desires.
+I find it helpful to write down my thoughts, but I need to calm my mind to hear my inner thoughts and desires.

 “INTENTION IS MORE THAN WISHFUL THINKING.
 IT’S WILLFUL DIRECTION.” – JENNIFER WILLIAMSON

 Expand to broader ideas that incorporate your goals.
 For example, ‘I want to live a healthier and more wholesome way.’ or ‘I want to find love in the little things and spread love and kindness to others in my life.’

 Ask yourself what motivates you?
 What are you passionate about?
 Try to envision what kind of life you want in the next ten years and how you’re going to get there?